 Walk around the Chiado neighbourhood and see some lovely buildings.
 A fire back in 1988 burnt a lot of the Chiado area.
 Apparently the fire engines were unable to enter the pedestrian streets so the fire spread and burnt a lot of shops.
 Fortunately during the reconstruction of the area, they were able to preserve some of the original facades of some of the buildings.
 If one takes the Santa Justa elevador from the Baixa area, it will deposit you up in the Chiado area.

 On Saturday night, we booked a dinner at a restaurant just near us which included an evening of Fado music.
 A small house which has been converted into this restaurant called the “Maria da Mouraria”.
 It only had about 11 tables and last night it was full with about 30 people.
 If you recall, I had posted pictures of this alleyway earlier in this blog.
-Taken from the restaurant’s website “At the entrance of Rua do Capelão a sculpture of a Portuguese guitar announces Mouraria, the Cradle Of Fado. ”
+Taken from the restaurant’s website “At the entrance of Rua do Capelão a sculpture of a Portuguese guitar announces Mouraria, the Cradle Of Fado.
+It is here where Casa da Severa (Maria Severa’s House) would have once stood.
+Severa, a woman who played the guitar and whose singing evoked pain and melancholy, as if she were singing of Fate, longing and disgrace, of loves and lovers lost.
+It was why people would say that Maria Severa “used to sing fado. ”

 Our evening included a fixed menu which included appetizers, main entree, desert, wine, and coffee/tea.
 After our meal, the waiters came by and gave us a complimentary glass of “Ginjinhas” (ginja for short).
 Wikipedia tells us that “Ginjinha is a Portuguese liqueur that’s made from combining aguardente (brandy) and ginja berries, a sour type of cherry that’s known in English as a Morello Cherry.”
 It is served in a shot glass.
 I thought it was sweet and just ok, I still prefer a nice glass of port.
 He then offered us a glass of Muscatel, but with the non stop pouring of wine during the evening and the ginja, we passed on the Muscatel.